turnhq/stoplight/docs/ Screening/continuous-monitoring.md

 **CA Exclusion**: Because California is not an evergreen state, Turn will need to collect additional consent from the monitored individual in the event of a monitoring hit in order to run the background check.

 **No Alerts for Booking Events**: Due to FCRA regulations, Turn can only notify partners of a booking event if a corresponding charge was found at the courthouse.
 Turn cannot notify partners solely upon obtaining an arrest record.

+### _Continuous Criminal Monitoring is currently a BETA opt-in feature.
+If you are interested, please contact support@turn.ai_